-13 of these students have continued onto the BA in Professional Practice which started in September 2017.
-Two of these students have already secured places on a PGCE course for next year to become qualified teachers.
+13 of these students continued onto the BA in Professional Practice which started in September 2017.
+Two of these students secured places on a PGCE course for the next year to become qualified teachers.

-Three students from Levels 4 and 5 were interviewed last year for roles as cover supervisors, a significant enhancement of their current roles as TAs.
+Three students from Levels 4 and 5 from 2 years ago were interviewed for roles as cover supervisors, a significant enhancement of their current roles as TAs.
 All were appointed after interviewing strongly, referring to their learning from the Foundation Degree to support their applications.

 Several students have reported increased responsibility in various aspects of their roles in their own schools, such as: